googleapis/google-cloud-python/packages/gcp-sphinx-docfx-yaml/tests/testdata/goldens/handwritten/buckets.md

 #### keys()

 #### pop(k, )
-If key is not found, default is returned if given, otherwise KeyError is raised
+If the key is not found, return the default if given; otherwise, raise a KeyError.

 #### popitem()